michal-h21/make4ht/README.md

     $ make4ht -um draft filename.tex

+Another buil-in mode is `clean`.
+It executes the `Make:clean()` command to remove all generated and temporary files from the current directory.
+No \LaTeX\ compilation happens in this mode.

+It should be used in this way:

+    # copy generated files to a direcory
+    $ make4ht -d outdir filename.tex
+    # remove all generated files in the current dir
+    # the -a info option will print files that are removed
+    $ make4ht -m clean -a info filename.tex

 More information about the build files can be found in section \ref{sec:buildfiles}.

 ## Handling of the generated files